Regular Expressions for Fast-response COVID-19 Text Classification: Introduction

 {\bf Urgent change requests.} Classifier coverage must be increased whenever new names for the virus (“NCoV 2019”, “SARS-CoV-2”) and the illness (“COVID-19”) arise, and in many other cases.
 On August 17, 2020 the misinformation researcher Ben Decker warned that Dr. Judy Mikovits --- the author of the conspiracy-theory “Plandemic” video --- was going to release a second video on August 18, using the word “indoctorination”.
 According to the media on August 19 \cite{plandemic2020theverge}, the leading social-network platforms succeeded in limiting the distribution of this video, unlike for the first "Plandemic" video in May.
 For such special cases, our classifiers can be revised quickly without labeled data.
 As part of due diligence, we found additional keywords (“plannedemic”) and similar but unrelated keywords, excluded to avoid false positives.
 To support urgent changes, we use regular expressions (regexes).

-{\bf Skepticism about regular expressions} abounds in the industry.
+{\bf Skepticism about regular expressions} abounds in the industry, despite common use at small scale.
 The infrastructure for large regexes remains limited, while some practitioners lack the mastery of regexes and technical understanding of pros and cons.
 An important insight is that {\em matching} is significantly easier than {\em parsing}~\cite{popov2012regexpower}.
 Contrary to a common misunderstanding, modern practical regular expressions (regexes) can match many {\em context-sensitive} character configurations ({\em formal languages}) by using {\em backreferences} and {\em zero-width lookaround assertions}~\cite{popov2012regexpower,campeanu2003formal}.
 A regex can match "virus" if preceded by "corona", or match "corona" but not "corona beer".
 With two regexes, we can match the set-difference of two formal languages, but context-free languages are not closed under set-difference.
 Regexes with backreferences are NP-complete.
 In applications, many engineers focus on deep learning solutions, leaving low-hanging fruit for other methods (Section \ref{sec:DNN}).
 We explain how to harvest this low-hanging fruit, noting gaps in the literature on regex-building (Section \ref{sec:conclusions}).
+In academia, regex methods are criticized for hand-optimization.
+However, developing competent ML models also requires manual effort, although of a different kind.
+Our regex methodology is faster (per language) than building ML models because data collection is automated.
+For serving, regexes require much simpler infrastructure and resources.

 {\bf In the remainder of this paper}, we describe our infrastructure to store and access regexes from several application platforms.
 We then explain how we scale regexes in size and improve their precision.
 Several aspects of regex syntax are key to our work; those we illustrate by example and show the regex patterns we use.
 The coverage of high-precision Tier 1 regexes is rounded up by a discussion of validation and our development methodology.
 Tier 2 regexes increase recall for a moderate loss in precision.
 Here we use automated translation and develop keyword discovery methods.
 To ensure explainability, our regexes produce matched snippets useful for application-based customizations and fast evaluation of regex performance.
 We pay special attention to evaluation protocols and illustrate them by examples.
 We optimize regexes for timing performance and introduce structural regex analysis to identify portions that have minimal impact on recall.
 Empirically, regex matching is very fast.
 We summarize lessons learned from developing COVID-19 regexes, outline how our infrastructure and techniques can be applied to other classification challenges, and compare our work to prior literature.